rumeng0225/HSFL/README.md

 ## HSFL

-A base code of for paper:
+A base code of paper:
 > Performance Optimization of Split Federated Learning in Heterogeneous Edge Computing Environments

 ## General Guidelines